rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 Please see [customObject.js](https://github.com/rjsf-team/react-jsonschema-form/blob/4542cd254ffdc6dfaf55e8c9f6f17dc900d0d041/packages/playground/src/samples/customObject.js) for a better example.

-The following props are passed to each `ObjectFieldTemplate`:
+The following props are passed to each `ObjectFieldTemplate` as defined by the `ObjectFieldTemplateProps` in `@rjsf/utils`:

-- `DescriptionField`: The `DescriptionField` from the registry (in case you wanted to utilize it)
+- `DescriptionField`: The `DescriptionField` from the registry (in case you wanted to utilize it).
 - `TitleField`: The `TitleField` from the registry (in case you wanted to utilize it).
 - `title`: A string value containing the title for the object.
 - `description`: A string value containing the description for the object.
 - `disabled`: A boolean value stating if the object is disabled.
-- `properties`: An array of object representing the properties in the array.
+- `properties`: An array of object representing the properties in the object.
 Each of the properties represent a child with properties described below.
-- `onAddClick: (schema: JSONSchema7) => () => void`: Returns a function that adds a new property to the object (to be used with additionalProperties)
+- `onAddClick: (schema: RJSFSchema) => () => void`: Returns a function that adds a new property to the object (to be used with additionalProperties)
 - `readonly`: A boolean value stating if the object is read-only.
 - `required`: A boolean value stating if the object is required.
 - `schema`: The schema object for this object.
 - `uiSchema`: The uiSchema object for this object field.
-- `idSchema`: An object containing the id for this object & ids for it's properties.
+- `idSchema`: An object containing the id for this object & ids for its properties.
 - `formData`: The form data for the object.
 - `formContext`: The `formContext` object that you passed to Form.
 - `registry`: The `registry` object.